gbraad-unitedstack/openstack-handsonlabs/tripleo/deploying-openstack-using-tripleo.md

 [stack@undercloud ~]$ openstack overcloud deploy --templates --libvirt-type qemu --control-flavor oooq_control --compute-flavor oooq_compute --ceph-storage-flavor oooq_ceph --timeout 60 --ntp-server pool.ntp.org --compute-scale 2
 ```

+This will change the current _overcloud_ heat deployment and provision the
+remaining nodes.

 ## Diskimage building
 The _undercloud_ images can be created using [ansible-role-tripleo-image-build](https://github.com/redhat-openstack/ansible-role-tripleo-image-build).
 Using the following commands it will generate the images: